sansnom-co/k0rdent-vcd-lab/README.md

 # Virtual Container Datacenter (VCD)

 A lightweight, container-based infrastructure that simulates a multi-node datacenter environment using LXC containers.
 Perfect for Kubernetes development, testing, and learning cluster management on limited hardware.
+The virtual container-based datacenter (VCD) approach leverages LXC containers to simulate a realistic, multi-node Kubernetes environment on a single physical host.
+Unlike tools such as Kind or Minikube—which offer limited, single-node or nested-cluster setups—LXC provides lightweight system containers that boot quickly, support systemd, and share the host kernel.
+This enables the simulation of actual node roles (control plane, workers) with full networking and SSH access, making it ideal for k0rdent and k0s development, cluster management testing, and education, even on modest hardware.

+By combining automated scripts (`full-vcd-setup.sh`, `vcd-production-ready.sh`) with optimised kernel parameters and production-hardening routines, VCD allows users to replicate real-world k8s behaviours including CNI networking, service exposure, RBAC, and node failure testing.
+This makes it suitable for CI workflows, platform engineering validation (e.g. k0rdent), and infrastructure-as-code scenarios.
+The use of cron jobs for backup, health checks, and boot-time container orchestration further supports production-like lifecycle management.

+Overall, VCD provides a middle ground between heavyweight VM-based clusters and abstraction-heavy dev tools, offering both performance efficiency and low-level control.
+Its design allows developers and  engineers to test, simulate, and iterate quickly on k8s cluster topologies and behaviours, while keeping the barrier to entry low—no hypervisor or cloud credits required.
+For teams building, operating, or teaching k8s, VCD offers a powerful, scriptable, and resource-efficient foundation.

 ## 🚀 Features